africanproofs/provider-register/README.md

 ## Provider Instructions
 Copy the [template](https://gitlab.com/proofs.africa/flare-provider-register/assets/provider.template.json) provided on this repo.
 Name the file provider.json

-Update the template with information specific to your organisation.
+Update the template with information specific to your organization.
 Ensure that you provide as much and as accurate data as possible.

-Upload the file to a publicly accessable endpoint.
-Could be your website, online git service, dropbox etc.
+Upload the file to a publicly accessible endpoint.
+It could be your website, online git service, dropbox, etc.

-Ensure that the URL is downloadable by tools such as curl, wget etc.
+Ensure that the URL is downloadable by tools such as curl, wget, etc.

 ## Deployment

-A TEST contract is deployed on Coston at the following address {address}.
+The Coston chain has a deployment of the contract at the following address {address}.
 There will be a feedback period until {date}.

 ## Meta Info and Links
-The current version number of the specification file is **v0.1.0** and it is compliant with the JSON schema [Draft 2019-09](https://json-schema.org/specification-links.html#2019-09-formerly-known-as-draft-8)
+The current version number of the specification file is **v0.1.0**, and it is compliant with the JSON schema [Draft 2019-09](https://json-schema.org/specification-links.html#2019-09-formerly-known-as-draft-8).

-One can check for data validity using: https://www.jsonschemavalidator.net/
+One can check for data validity using the following [schema validator](https://www.jsonschemavalidator.net/).

-Mechanism finds inspiration from work done by [EOSRIO](https://eosrio.io/)
+Mechanism finds inspiration from work done by [EOSRIO](https://eosrio.io/).